 Pedestrians: Drivers are not the only culprits of intersection accidents.
 Over the past few years, pedestrians have become increasingly problematic in Miami.
 Why?
 Mobile devices and cell phones have become commonplace.
 Instead of paying attention to surroundings and walking with caution, pedestrians are entranced by their tablets or lost in their headphones.

-Experienced Miami Car Accident Attorneys
+Experienced Miami Car Wreck Attorneys

 It is important to understand that you only have a short window of time in which you can file a claim for damages.
 If you don’t file within 4 years of your accident you may not be able to recover anything, at all.
 Call us today to schedule your free consultation.
 We will review your case, explain your legal options, and answer any questions you may have for us.